nreco/logging/README.md

 	}
 });
 ```
-(in case of .NET Core 2 use `loggingBuilder.AddProvider` instead).
+(in case of .NET Core 2 use `loggingBuilder.AddProvider` instead of `loggerFactory.AddProvider`).

 ## License
-Copyright 2017 Vitaliy Fedorchenko
+Copyright 2017-2018 Vitaliy Fedorchenko

 Distributed under the MIT license